-- 1. Current Job Description (will automatically display within online action) - 2.
-Proposed Job Description (enter changes to current JD as prompted by the system) - 3.
+- 1. Current Job Description (will automatically display within online action) - Proposed Job Description (enter changes to current JD as prompted by the system) - 3.
 Proposed Organizational Chart (attach a revised organizational chart on the tab "Attach Documents for Review") - 4.
-Questionnaire (Ask your compensation analyst if they want you to submit this.
-The applicable link will appear on the "Action Justification" tab.
-Click on the link to download the form on your computer.
-Complete and attach under the tab "Attach Documents for Review.") - 5.
-Complete Justification for the requested action (enter answers to the questions on the "Action Justification" tab as prompted by the system) - 6.
+Questionnaire (Ask your compensation analyst if they want you to complete and submit this.
+On the reclassification action, on the "Action Justification" tab you can upload/attach documents.) - 5.
+A complete justification for the requested action (enter answers to the questions on the "Action Justification" tab as prompted by the system) - 6.
 Department Head and Control Point Approvals (as set by each department and division)